General Hunting Tips

 Many states require that you check your traps daily.
 That way, you can quickly dispatch an animal to avoid unnecessary suffering if it is caught.
 Also, use the correct trap size to minimize injuring or maiming the coyote.

-Follow all local regulations regarding the types of traps and baits you can use.
+Follow all regulations regarding the types of traps and baits you can use.
 These rules can vary widely by state and year to year.
 Check the laws before setting any traps on public or private land, and know if you need a permit to trap coyotes.
 Some states require specific trapping permits for coyotes.

 Always get the landowner's permission before placing traps on private property.

-Unfortunately, new trappers will spend more time finding empty traps than those holding coyotes — but don't get discouraged.
+Unfortunately, new trappers will spend more time finding empty traps than those holding coyotes—but don't get discouraged.

 Figure out why a coyote might have walked near your trap but not found it.
 Or why did the coyote investigate your setup, but the trap wasn't triggered?
 Use an empty trap as an opportunity to gain new insights and opportunities to adjust and refine your trapping skills.

-Most importantly, ensure you've completed a state-specific hunter education course before you set your first trap or head out for a hunt.
+Most importantly, make sure you've completed a state-specific hunter education course before you set your first trap or head out for a hunt.
 Our courses here at ilearntohunt.com include comprehensive training on hunting, first aid, conservation, and field skills to help you become a more effective and ethical hunter or trapper.

 Plus, our course is fun!
 Presented in a game-like format, you'll enjoy learning the information required by your state to become a legal hunter while earning your certification.
-It's easy to get started; just choose the course for your state and start learning.